Category Archives: Swedish Royals

 • Christina, Queen of Sweden (1626 – 1689), unmarried, succeeded her father, abdicated, subsequently converted to Roman Catholicism, and moved to Rome

-Gustavus Adolphus’ daughter Queen Christina as a child; Credit – Wikipedia
+Gustavus Adolphus’ daughter the future Queen Christina as a child; Credit – Wikipedia

-When Gustav Adolphus’s fourth child was born, he had originally been told that the child was a boy.
+When Gustav Adolphus’s fourth child was born, he was told that the child was a boy.
 His half-sister Katarina informed him that the child was not a boy but a girl, and then carried the baby to him, afraid of his reaction.
-Gustav Adolphus said, “She’ll be clever, she has made fools of us all!” and decided that she would be called Christina after his mother.
-He gave orders for the birth to be announced with all the ceremonies usually given to the birth of a male heir.
+Gustav Adolphus said, “She’ll be clever, she has made fools of us all!” and decided her name would be Christina after his mother.
+He ordered the birth to be announced with all the ceremonies usually given to the birth of a male heir.
 This seems to indicate that Gustavus Adolphus had little hope of having other children.
 Maria Eleonora’s state of health seems to be the most likely explanation for this.
 Gustavus Adolphus’ legitimate younger brothers had all died.
 The one legitimate female left, his half-sister Katarina was excluded from the succession when she married a non-Lutheran.
 Gustavus Adolphus recognized Christina’s eligibility as a female heir and she became the undisputed heir presumptive.

 The Thirty Years’ War was a conflict fought mostly within the Holy Roman Empire, mainly in present-day Germany, from 1618 to 1648.
 Although it started as a religious war (Protestant nations against Catholic nations), it developed into a territorial war.
 Before Gustavus Adolphus left to lead the Swedish army in the Thirty Years’ War, he secured his daughter Christina’s right to inherit the throne, in case he never returned and gave orders that Christina should receive an education normally given to only boys.